TIY-ATL-ROR-2015-Jan/slides/03-02/notes.md

 Let's add some CSS, get audio previews of albums working, and continue to get a feel for frontend best practices.

+**All of today's code is up on the betterblog repo in the 'songsearch' branch!**

 ## The Homework

 The homework is (tentatively) a [TodoMVC][toomvc]